geigerf/STAG_slim/README.md

 ## Introduction
 This is an adaptation of the Pytorch based code for object classification and object estimation methods presented in the paper "Learning the signatures of the human grasp using a scalable tactile glove".
-It uses only the classification newtork, not the weight estimation network and the training/test loss evolution over number of epochs is saved.
+It uses only the classification network, not the weight estimation network and the training/test loss evolution over number of epochs is saved.

 It relies on Pytorch 0.4.1 (or newer) and the dataset that can be downloaded separately from